-In addition to providing information as to why SARS-CoV-2 is so contagious between humans, the acquisition of these furin cleavage sites also provide researchers with information as to how this virus was able to successfully spread from bats to humans in the first place.
+In addition to providing information as to why SARS-CoV-2 is so contagious between humans, the acquisition of these furin cleavage sites also provides researchers with information as to how this virus was able to successfully spread from bats to humans in the first place.

-While this may be true, studying the involvement of furin cleavage sites in the spread of SARS-CoV-2 may support the development of targeted therapeutic approaches, such as host protease inhibitors, in the near future.
+Studying the involvement of furin cleavage sites in the spread of SARS-CoV-2 may support the development of targeted therapeutic approaches, such as host protease inhibitors, in the near future.